izzymadethat/desktop-cleaner/README.md

 # desktop-cleaner

 This app is designed simply to clean a cluttered desktop.
 It does so by moving files into folders based on their extensions.
+When it is done (within seconds), it will print a confirmation log to display the details of each transfer.

 ## features: